Mental Health Rights in Saudi Arabia

 What is this right?

 • Voluntary treatment priority: Mental health treatment should be voluntary whenever possible.
-Patients can choose their treatment facility and doctor.
+Patients can choose their facility and psychiatrist.

-• Involuntary admission: A person can only be involuntarily admitted if they pose an immediate danger to themselves or others, and it requires approval from two psychiatrists and a court order within 72 hours.
+• Involuntary admission: A person can only be involuntarily admitted if they pose an immediate danger to themselves or others.
+It requires approval from two psychiatrists and a court order within 72 hours.

-• Patient rights during admission: Involuntary patients retain the right to legal representation, family notification, periodic review of their case, and the right to appeal their detention.
+• Patient rights during admission: Involuntary patients retain the right to legal representation, family notification, periodic review of their case (at least every 30 days), and the right to appeal their detention.

 • Anti-discrimination: People with mental health conditions cannot be discriminated against in employment, education, or access to services.

-• Confidentiality: Mental health records are strictly confidential and receive additional protections beyond regular medical records.
+• Confidentiality: Mental health records receive additional protections beyond regular medical records — they cannot be disclosed without explicit patient consent except by court order.

 When does it apply?